ubccr/ccrdocs/pages/howto/matlab.md

 Most of the time, running MATLAB in single-threaded mode (as described above) will meet your needs.
 However, if your code makes use of the Parallel Computing Toolbox (e.g., parfor) or you have intense computations that can benefit from the built-in multi-threading provided by MATLAB's BLAS implementation, then you can run in multi-threaded mode.
 One can use up to all the CPU-cores on a single node in this mode.

-For Multi-node jobs you will need to use the [MATLAB Parallel Server](#running-multi-node-jobs-using-matlab-parallel-server), you should always use #SBATCH --nodes=1 for Multi-threaded and Serial calculations.
+For multi-node jobs you will need to use the [MATLAB Parallel Server](#running-multi-node-jobs-using-matlab-parallel-server).
+You should always use `#SBATCH --nodes=1` for multi-threaded and serial calculations.

 Here is an [example](https://www.mathworks.com/help/parallel-computing/interactively-run-a-loop-in-parallel.html) from MathWorks of using multiple cores (`for_loop.m`):